 Assistant Homebuilding Supervisor

 Cassie Sommer was born and raised in Utah.
 She is 1 of 8 children.
-You could always find her outside riding her bike, shooting hoops or playing catch with one of her brothers.
-Cassie took interest in the medical field.
+You could always find her outside riding her bike, shooting hoops, or playing catch with one of her brothers.
+Cassie took an interest in the medical field.
 She took an EMT class while in high school and decided she wanted to work as an EMT.
-Although she no longer does it full time, she still enjoys it and continues to work part time.
+Although she no longer does it full time, she still enjoys it and continues to work part-time.

-When she is not busy working, cassie loves to crossfit, golf and fish.
-She also enjoy vacations and going to sporting events.
-Cassie is new to hamlet as an assistant home building supervisor.
+When she is not busy working, Cassie loves to CrossFit, golf, and fish.
+She also enjoys vacations and going to sporting events.
+Cassie is new to Hamlet as an Assistant Homebuilding Supervisor.
 She has enjoyed learning about building homes and has enjoyed the challenge.
-Cassie is also a women of few words!
+Cassie is also a woman of few words!

 Assistant Homebuilding Supervisor

-I am a husband, brother, and builder native to the Salt Lake Valley.
-Currently in my seventh year on a break from college I have used the time well, if not always productively.
-Working as a rough and finish carpenter, I have remodeled and put additions on houses.
-Now I am putting all that I have learned into being as useful a member of the Hamlet Production Team as I can be learning something new every day all the while.
+Ben is a husband, brother, and builder native to the Salt Lake Valley.
+Currently in his seventh year on a break from college, he has used the time well, if not always productively.
+Working as a rough and finish carpenter, he has remodeled and put additions on houses.
+Now he is putting all that he has learned into being as useful a member of the Hamlet Production Team as he can be (learning something new every day all the while).

-I love to travel to new places both stateside and abroad with my hot yoga teacher wife Brooke.
-I take daily joy in cooking and eating tasty food, moving and strengthening my body and taking a slow walk with my dogs.
-I am always listening to a story and will tell several if you are not careful.
-If you confuse me for one of my brothers around town, tell them “hi” from me.
+Ben loves to travel to new places both stateside and abroad with his hot yoga teacher wife, Brooke.
+He takes daily joy in cooking and eating tasty food, moving and strengthening his body, and taking a slow walk with his dogs.
+He is always listening to a story and will tell several if you are not careful.
+If you confuse him for one of his brothers around town, tell them “hi” from him.

 Assistant Homebuilding Supervisor

-Kyle graduated in 2012 from Brigham Young University with his Bachelors in Facility and Property Management.
+Kyle graduated in 2012 from Brigham Young University with his bachelor’s degree in Facility and Property Management.
 Although he enjoyed that field of study, his real passion was ballroom dancing.
-Ballroom Dance you wonder?
+Ballroom dance you wonder?
 Yep, that is right.
 Kyle has been dancing since he was 9 years old.
-Following graduation, Kyle and his wife, Allie, moved to California to pursue a career as professional ballroom dancers.
+Following graduation, Kyle and his wife, Allie, moved to California to pursue careers as professional ballroom dancers.
 During their 7 years of professional competition, they became U.S. and World Professional Finalists.
 This was a great success as they were ranked in the top 6 in the world.
-In 2018 they stopped competing to grow their family and now have a 3-year-old daughter and 1 year old son.
-Although Kyle has retired from professional competition, he still actively trains dancers both here locally as well as in California.
+In 2018, they stopped competing to grow their family and now have a 3-year-old daughter and 1-year-old son.
+Although Kyle has retired from professional competition, he still actively trains dancers both here, locally, as well as in California.
 Needless to say, if you're looking to polish up your dance skills, we got the guy to help you out.

 Kyle recently decided to make a career switch and get his feet wet in the field of construction.
 He is confident that his years of training and discipline as well as his high standard of excellence will carry over into his new job assignment.
-Kyle is excited to be one of the new additions to the Hamlet team in 2021.
+Kyle is excited to be one of the new additions to the Hamlet Team.

 Assistant Homebuilding Supervisor

 Jordan was born in California and spent most of his early years learning how to enjoy the life of a beach bum.
 He moved to Utah when he was 10 years old.
-It did not take long for him to realize spending time outdoors would be a part of his life forever.
-So much so, that he moved to cabin in the mountains where he currently resides in a constant struggle to stay warm.
-Some of his hobbies include, plowing snow, chasing moose off his driveway, feeding hummingbirds, and brewing wine.
+It did not take long for him to realize spending time outdoors would be a part of his life forever – so much so, that he moved to a cabin in the mountains where he currently resides in a constant struggle to stay warm.
+Some of his hobbies include plowing snow, chasing moose off his driveway, feeding hummingbirds, and brewing wine.

 Sunny is from sunny San Diego!
 She was born and raised there, and that’s where her immediate family still lives.
 She attended Cal Poly in San Luis Obispo to study structural engineering.
 During her third year of school, she decided structural engineering wasn’t really for her, but she found construction to be closely related and a little more interesting.
 She was offered a job working as a Project Engineer for a General Contractor in San Francisco.
 Once she graduated in 2013, she moved up north.

-While at Cal Poly she met Jeff (her now husband).
+While at Cal Poly, she met Jeff (her now husband).
 They started dating but ended up in a long-distance relationship when she moved to San Francisco for her first job and Jeff moved to San Diego for a job.
 They lived apart for a couple years and visited each other frequently.
 She finally took a job in San Diego to be closer to Jeff and her family.
 She worked for a plumbing contractor and then a different general contractor.
-She and Jeff moved in together and got a puppy (named CC).
+She and Jeff moved in together and got a puppy.